wvengen/proguard-maven-plugin/README.md

 This plugin is currently not under active development, but pull requests are welcome.

-This is successor of the [ProGuard Maven Plugin by pyx4me](http://pyx4me.com/pyx4me-maven-plugins/proguard-maven-plugin/).
+This is the successor of the [ProGuard Maven Plugin by pyx4me](http://pyx4me.com/pyx4me-maven-plugins/proguard-maven-plugin/).

 [![Build Status](https://travis-ci.org/wvengen/proguard-maven-plugin.svg?branch=master)](https://travis-ci.org/wvengen/proguard-maven-plugin)